siteorigin/docs/widgets-bundle/form-building/form-fields.md

 ---

 ### repeater
-The repeater field type allows repeating of the specified set of fields.
+The repeater field type provides a convenient way to repeat a specified set of form fields.

 #### Additional options
 - item_name: `string` A default label for each repeated item.
-- item_label: `array` This array descibes how the repeater may retrieve the item labels from HTML elements as they are updated.
+- item_label: `array` This associative array describes how the repeater may retrieve the item labels from HTML elements as they are updated.
 The options are:
   - selector: `string` A JQuery selector which is used to find an element from which to retrieve the item label.
-  - update_event: `string` The event on which to bind and update the item label.
+  - update_event: `string` The javascript event on which to bind and update the item label.
-  - value_method: `string` The function which should be used to retrieve the item label from an element.
+  - value_method: `string` The javascript function which should be used to retrieve the item label from an element.
 - fields: `array` The set of fields to be repeated together as one item.
-This should contain any combination of other field types, even sections and repeaters.
+This should contain any combination of other field types, even repeaters and sections.
+- scroll_count: `int` The maximum number of repeated items to display before adding a scrollbar to the repeater.
+- readonly: `bool` Whether or not items may be added to or removed from this repeater by user interaction.

 #### Example
 Form options input: